C235: Leave for Service Abroad

 1. General Statement.
 Since the end of World War II, colleges and universities have recognized their responsibility for providing educational leadership to the developing countries of the world.
 They have particularly met their responsibility by releasing competent faculty members for a term of service on education projects abroad.
 Such leaves for service abroad are sufficiently different from sabbatical leaves and other leaves of absence to merit a different set of policies.

 2. Eligibility.
-After two years of service at the University, any full-time member of the faculty on regular appointment (i.e., not temporary) as a lecturer or above is eligible for a leave without pay for such service abroad.
+After two (2) years of service at The University of New Mexico (UNM), any full-time member of the faculty on regular appointment (i.e., not temporary) as a lecturer or above is eligible for a leave without pay for such service abroad.

 4. Assignment of Duties upon Return.
-Upon her/his scheduled return to the University, the faculty member shall be assigned to the same position that was left, or one that is comparable, bearing in mind the member's seniority and special competencies.
+Upon their scheduled return to UNM, the faculty member shall be assigned to the same position that was left, or one that is comparable, bearing in mind the member's seniority and special competencies.

 5. Determination of Salary and Rank upon Return.
 Work done while on leave for service abroad shall be considered in determining the rank and salary that the faculty member shall receive upon returning.
 The normal advancement of the faculty member will not be interrupted by reason of the leave for service abroad.
 However, it is understood that if a faculty member has not attained permanent tenure, the leave for service abroad automatically extends the probationary period by the length of time consumed by the leave.